Solomon1d24/robot-friends/README.md

-# Getting Started with Create React App
+# RobotFriends React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple project I created in learning the React
 ## Available Scripts

 In the project directory, you can run: